denistakeda/articles/001_modularized_frontend.md

 inner implementation and API still stays the same.
 But how to create an instance of our class?

+## Initialize data
+Now we need a way to create and instance of our data

 ```typescript
 // Constructor here is private, this is very important
 // it's only for us and should not be used outside